When I Was Young in the Mountains

-When I Was Young in the Mountains is a 1982 children's book by Cynthia Rylant, who has written over 60 children's books such as Missing May, which won the Newbery Medal.
-The book, which Rylant later said took her but an hour to complete, earned an American Book Award in 1982 and Diane Goode's illustrations won it a Caldecott Honor for children's literature.
+When I Was Young in the Mountains is a 1982 children's book by Cynthia Rylant.
+The book was a finalist for a National Book Award for Children's Books in 1983 and Diane Goode's illustrations won it a Caldecott Honor for children's literature.

-Plot Summary
+Plot summary

 The book tells the story of the main character's youth in West Virginia, in the Appalachian Mountains.
 The book is based on Rylant's real life growing up in West Virginia.

 About the Author

 A West Virginia native, Cynthia Rylant spent her childhood surrounded by relatives and the Appalachian Mountains.
 Though she was born in Hopewell, West Virginia (June 6th, 1954), Rylant primarily resided with her grandparents in Cool Ridge, West Virginia, after facing her parents' divorce.
 Drawing inspiration from her father's love of storytelling, Rylant fostered the gift she shared with her father into a career.